-No matter how well you know the city, getting the right Edinburgh Airport taxi service can often be difficult and unreliable.
+No matter how well you know the city, getting the right Edinburgh Airport minicab service can often be difficult and unreliable.
 That’s why at Addison Lee, we’ve devised a very clever new system that sidesteps all the fuss of arranging pickup times and locations.
 All we need from you is to ‘Enter Flight Details’ on the app or hit the ‘Find My Flight’ button on our website and we’ll work out all the business inbetween for you.
 We’ll find out what time you’re flying, which terminal you’re leaving from or arriving into and even if a gate number’s been assigned yet.
 And of course, because we know your time is precious, we’ll keep a keen eye on the skies to find out if your flight’s been delayed.
 Keeping you informed and well ahead of the curve at every turn.
-As the nation’s favourite private hire firm, we offer more than most Edinburgh taxis, and we do it without costing the world.
+As the nation’s favourite private hire firm, we offer more than most Edinburgh minicab, and we do it without costing the world.
 Famous for promptness, comfort and an excellence like no other.
 We don’t just want to make your journey in and out of the airport as comfortable as possible.
 We also like to think about your ongoing journey too.
-That’s why we’ve asked the local Edinburgh Airport taxi drivers for their advice on where’s best to stay, eat and relax with a drink in the area.
+That’s why we’ve asked the local Edinburgh Airport minicab drivers for their advice on where’s best to stay, eat and relax with a drink in the area.
 So you don’t have to.
 Just follow this easy to use guide and get the best out of this incredible city and its surrounding areas.

 Where to drink